PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Abstract

 \section{Abstract}

-It is often desirable to remove (a.k.a. unlearn) a specific part of the training data from a trained neural network model.
-A typical application scenario is to protect the data holder’s \emph{right to be forgotten}, which has been promoted by many recent regulation rules.
-Existing unlearning methods involve training alternative models with remaining data, which may be \emph{costly and challenging to verify from the data holder or a third-party auditor’s perspective}.
-In this work, we provide a new angle and propose a novel unlearning approach by imposing carefully crafted \emph{`patch'} on the original neural network to achieve targeted \emph{`forgetting'} of the requested data to delete.
-Specifically, inspired by the research line of \emph{neural network repair}, we propose to strategically seek a lightweight minimum \emph{`patch'} for unlearning a given data point with certifiable guarantee.
-Furthermore, to unlearn a considerable amount of data points (or an entire class), we propose to iteratively select a small subset of representative data points to unlearn, which achieves the effect of unlearning the whole set.
-Extensive experiments on multiple categorical datasets demonstrate our approach's effectiveness, achieving measurable unlearning while preserving the model's performance and being competitive in efficiency and memory consumption compared to various baseline methods.
+It is often desirable to remove (a.k.a. unlearn) specific training data from a neural network model, especially to uphold the data holder’s \emph{right to be forgotten} as mandated by recent regulations.
+Beyond privacy concerns, unlearning is also increasingly relevant in industrial settings, such as in adaptive control systems or predictive maintenance pipelines, where removing outdated or faulty sensor data is critical for system safety and performance.
+Existing unlearning methods involve training alternative models with remaining data, which may be costly.
+In this work, we provide a new angle and propose a novel unlearning approach by imposing carefully crafted \emph{‘patch’} on the original neural network to achieve targeted \emph{‘forgetting’} of the requested data to delete.
+Specifically, inspired by the research line of \emph{neural network repair}, we propose to strategically seek a lightweight minimum ‘patch’ for unlearning a given data point with certifiable guarantee.
+Extensive experiments on multiple categorical datasets demonstrates our approach's effectiveness, achieving measurable unlearning while preserving the model's performance.